-The amount that someone can sue for a car accident varies on the damages (injuries, both medical and physical) after the accident.
-It is certainly possible that someone can sue after a car accident for hundreds of thousands of dollars or even millions of dollars.
+The amount that someone can sue for a car accident injury varies depending on the physical and medical fallout of the accident (damages). it is certainly possible that someone could sue for a great deal of money, or none at all.